cloudnativegeo/cloudnativegeo.org/content/_index.md

 - [PMTiles](https://protomaps.com/docs/pmtiles)

 ### What are the benefits of cloud-native geospatial data?
-1. **It's faster for users.** Cloud-native formats allow people to “bring their compute to the data” within a cloud environment.
+1. **It's faster for users.** Cloud-Native formats allow people to “bring their compute to the data” within a cloud environment.
 When data is hosted in a public cloud, people can work with it without needing to download and store their own copies.
 This saves users time and money, lowering the cost of research and and accelerating innovation.
-2. **It's easier to maintain for data providers.** Cloud-native formats take advantage of the performance, scalability, and durability of generic cloud object storage services.
+2. **It's easier to maintain for data providers.** Cloud-Native formats take advantage of the performance, scalability, and durability of generic cloud object storage services.
 This allows data providers to make data available without needing to run and maintain their own servers, databases, or proprietary APIs.
 2. **It's easy to build tools on top of it.** Because cloud-native formats allow efficient access to data over HTTP, they enable the creation of new web-based tools that can interact with large volumes of remotely stored data.
 For example, the availability of data in Cloud-optimized GeoTIFFs has led to the creation of a [wide array of new open source tools and software libraries](https://www.cogeo.org/#implementations).
 This increased diversity of open source and browser-based tools that can work with data is necessary to increase the size and diversity of the Earth science community.

 ### What are the benefits of cloud object storage?
 Competition within the public cloud sector has reliably led to reduction in object storage costs, continual improvement in performance, and a commodification of services.
 These trends combine to make public cloud object storage the best available technology to expand access to planetary-scale volumes of data for the foreseeable future.

 ### Why is Radiant Earth doing this?
-The Cloud-native Geospatial Foundation is an expansion of Radiant Earth's work to support the community of users that have adopted the SpatioTemporal Asset Catalog (STAC) metadata specification.
+The Cloud-Native Geospatial Foundation is an expansion of Radiant Earth's work to support the community of users that have adopted the SpatioTemporal Asset Catalog (STAC) metadata specification.
 Since its release in May 2021, STAC has been widely adopted by both public and private sector organizations (including Microsoft, Google, AWS, NASA, MAXAR, Planet, Esri, and Natural Resources Canada).
 The rapid progress of STAC has been made possible through a variety of activities, including:

 - Development sprints
 - Paid fellowships for software developers